New Jersey Criminal Defense Attorneys

 - Difficulty finding housing

 Our criminal attorneys will prepare a strong defense and present a compelling argument in trial.
-We have sought the dismissal of various charges for our past clients and will fight to uphold your rights.
+We have sought the dismissal of various criminal charges for our past clients and will fight to uphold your rights.

 After a criminal charge, you’ll be taken into custody, depending on your charges.
 At this point, a prosecutor will be assigned to your case.
 You may be summoned to the court later or arraigned to secure your release.